AdelaBara/PV-OPTIM/README.md

 # PV-OPTIM - Smart Adaptive Optimization and Control Software for Prosumers

-- photovoltaic system forecast
+- PV forecast
 - day-ahead consumption optimization
-- smart-plugs monitor and controll
+- smart-plugs monitor and control

 For set-up and configuration please read the PV-OPTIM Configuration Guide